trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 > GET /Data/Assessment

-Allows you to access and retrieve an existing Retrofit Assessment and starting RdSAP file.
+Allows you to access and retrieve an existing Retrofit Assessment and starting RdSAP file that has been submitted with the isPublic permission as true by the Assessor.

 You must have a valid AssessmentReference and Postcode to successfully pull back an existing Retrofit Assessment.